Digital marketing: does car dealer SEO matter?

 Another important principal in SEO strategy is to focus on user engagement and clickthrough rate.

 A good automotive SEO services strategy should take into account Google’s “E-A-T” guidelines.
-E-A-T stands for Expertise, Authoritativeness and Trustworthiness.
+E-A-T stands for Expertise, Authority and Trustworthiness.

 Google published a 164-page document with guidelines for ranking pages.
 E-A-T is an important part of those guidelines when it comes to rating a page.
 Google has a Page Quality Rating that takes into account a webpage’s purpose, the E-A-T characteristic of that page, and the quality/amount of content.